whotookzakum/bapharia.com/src/routes/[[lang]]/guides/teams.md

     import StickyNote from "$lib/components/StickyNote.svelte";
 </script>

-## Joining a team
+## Joining a Team
-There is no level or Adventurer Rank restriction for joining a team.
-If you received an invite from a team, you can accept it in the team tab of the command menu.
+There is no level or Adventurer Rank restriction for joining a Team.
+If you received an invite from a Team, you can accept it in the Team tab of the command menu.

-Alternatively, at the Team Receptionist in North part of Asterleeds, you can search for an existing team by ID or view a list of teams on the official website.
+Alternatively, at the Team Receptionist in North part of Asterleeds, you can search for an existing Team by ID or view a list of teams on the official website.

 <img src="/guides/teams/search.webp" alt="Search for a team">

-You can only be a member of one team at a time.
+You can only be a member of one Team at a time.

-## Forming a team
+## Forming a Team
-After reaching Adventurer Rank 3, you can create a team at the Team Receptionist in North Asterleeds.
-It doesn't cost anything to create a team.
+After reaching Adventurer Rank 3, you can create a Team at the Team Receptionist in North Asterleeds for free.

-You can set a team name of up to 12 characters, and a team tag (displayed next to your character name) of up to 4 characters.
-A random Team ID will be generated, which players can use to look up your team in-game.
+You can set a Team name of up to 12 characters, and a Team tag (displayed next to your character name) of up to 4 characters.
+A random Team ID will be generated, which players can use to look up your Team in-game.

 <figure>
     <img src="/guides/teams/result.webp" alt="Team card">